 - Backups are stored off-site and on-site

-Choosing a strategy that fits with your kind of computer use is vital to ensuring you can recover from any digital disaster.
+Choosing a strategy that fits with your computer use is vital to ensuring you can recover from any digital disaster.
 Decide how often you need to backup; it could be hourly, daily, weekly, monthly or any combination of these, decide how long you need to keep these backups for.
 If the data is business related or personally precious you might need to keep off-site backups on a USB stick under your pillow, maybe even print out your photos on proper Kodak paper.
-Daguerreotypes from 1839 can still be seen by our 2019 eyes, monographic representations printed on paper, 180 years go, #justsayin.
+Daguerreotypes from 1839 can still be seen by our 2020 eyes, monographic representations printed on paper, 180 years go.

 How to Perform a Backup